 - What can I do at home to make my child more comfortable?

 - Are there restrictions I need to follow for my child?

 - Are there brochures or other printed material I can have?
 What websites do you recommend?

 What to expect from your doctor

-- When did symptoms first begin?
+- When did your child's symptoms begin?

-- How severe are the symptoms?
+- How severe are your child's symptoms?

 - Has your child recently been exposed to anyone who was sick?

 - Have you heard of any illnesses at your child's school or child care?

 - What, if anything, seems to improve your child's symptoms?